heraldb/pysudoku/README.md

 - uses logic to solve as much as possible.
 If there is one solution possible, it will find it.
 - falls back to trial & error with backtracking if logic is insufficient.
 In this case multiple solutions are likely.
 All possible solutions will appear in the output.
-- Many validation are done while the sudoku is being solved.
+- Validation is done while the sudoku is being solved.
 If something appears to be invalid, you probably should take a look at the input (any typos?).
 - If you are trying to solve a sudoku by hand and your are stuck, you can use the `--hints` option to help you solving the sudoku. **Note**: the hint mode might